-A catheter was inserted into an artery in your groin or your arm.
+A catheter was inserted into an artery in your groin or arm.
 Then it was carefully guided up to your heart.
-Once it reached your heart, the catheter was placed into 2 different arteries that deliver blood to your heart.
+Once it reached your heart, the catheter was placed into the arteries that deliver blood to your heart.
 Then contrast dye was injected.
-The dye allowed your doctor to see any areas in your coronary arteries that were blocked.
+The dye allowed your doctor to see any areas in your coronary arteries that were blocked or narrowed.

 If you had a blockage, you may have had angioplasty and a stent placed in your heart during the procedure.